 Amsterdam's most popular sightseeing attraction also appears in another novel and film: In The Fault in Our Stars (2014), the terminally ill American teenagers Hazel and Gus visit the Anne Frank House and share their first kiss here.

-Read more about visiting the Anne Frank House and tracing the filming locations of The Fault in Our Stars in my 24 hours in Amsterdam post.
+Read more about visiting the Anne Frank House and tracing the filming locations of The Fault in Our Stars in my post 24 hours in Amsterdam.

 2. Wander in the footsteps of Girl with a Pearl Earring in Delft

-Another great destination for a film-inspired trip is the picturesque town of Delft in the South of the Netherlands, which still features a wealth of beautifully restored historical buildings.
+Another great destination for a film-inspired trip is the picturesque town of Delft, which still features a wealth of beautifully restored historical buildings.

 My trip to Delft in September 2017 was a really fun experience of traveling back in time.
 Not only did I learn all about the famous Delft-based painter Johannes Vermeer, but also about his unique paintings and the times this film is set in (1665).

 Read more in my post 7 fun things to do on a film-inspired trip to Delft

 3. See the real "Girl with a Pearl Earring" in The Hague

 If you want to see "the real thing", head to the Mauritshuis Museum in The Hague.
 You can easily do this on a day trip from Delft.
 It only takes 30 minutes on the tram or about 5 minutes by train.

 For 6.50 €, you can get a day ticket for unlimited travel on all trams and busses in Delft and The Hague from Delft’s tourism information point VVV Delft (Kerkstraat 3).

 Read more about visiting this museum in my Delft film sightseeing post.